jasiekg25/foodsharing/README.md

 ## Run

 1. Clone the repo: `git clone https://github.com/jasiekg25/foodsharing.git`
+2. Use `.env-template` file to create your own `.env` file.
+To run our application localy you need to fill these environments:
+    - MAIL_USERNAME
+    - MAIL_PASSWORD
+    - CLOUDINARY_CLOUD_NAME
+    - CLOUDINARY_API_KEY
+    - CLOUDINARY_API_SECRET
+    - REACT_APP_GOOGLE_API_KEY
+    - REACT_APP_GEOAPIFY_API_KEY
-2. Switch to `foodsharing` folder and run `docker-compose up -d` (on linux add `sudo` before the command)
+3. Switch to `foodsharing` folder and run `docker-compose up -d` (on linux add `sudo` before the command)
-3. Visit http://localhost:3007 to check the app (you can register a new user or use the sample testing user account username: test, email: test@test.com, password: test)
+4. Visit http://localhost:3007 to check the app (you can register a new user or use the sample testing user account username: test, email: test@test.com, password: test)
-4. Visit http://127.0.0.1:5001/docs/ to check API docs.
+5. Visit http://127.0.0.1:5001/docs/ to check API docs.

 Other useful commands (on linux add `sudo` before the command):